jltaylor-us/StardewToDew/README.md

 the mod attempts to make intelligent decisions about what to do.
 Look for messages in the SMAPI console log.
 This scenario is probably not well-tested and may contain bugs.

+## Known Issues

+* The overlay will be partially (or fully) hidden by the black bars drawn on the left and right sides of the screen on maps that are narrower than the screen (which depends on the screen, but most likely e.g. is the bus stop).